narative/oscura/README.md

 ## Installation

-### VSCodium/VS Code
-1. Download `.vsix` file from [Releases](https://github.com/narative/oscura/releases)
-2. Open VSCodium/VS Code
-3. Open the quick menu (ctrl/cmd+shift+P) → "Install from VSIX"
-4. Select theme: Settings → Color Theme → Oscura

 ### VScode Marketplace

+Search for "Oscura Theme" in the VSCode extensions panel or click "Install" from the marketplace website.

 <a href="https://marketplace.visualstudio.com/items?itemName=Fey.oscura"><strong>Install now</strong></a>

+### Open VSX

+For editors that use Open VSX Registry (VSCodium, Fleet, Windsurf etc) or require manual installation, you can download the `.vsix` file directly.
+After downloading, install it through your editor's extension menu using the "Install from VSIX" option.

+<a href="https://open-vsx.org/extension/Fey/oscura"><strong>Install now</strong></a>